mmisamore/lfp-tictactoe/README.md

 Additional stuff by me:
 * TypeLevel.hs: lift entire game board to the type level and show how to display it
-* Lib.hs: Consolidate "play" functions into single function that can statically enforce alternating turns and prevent replays.
+* Lib.hs: consolidate "play" functions into single function that can statically enforce alternating turns and prevent replays.
 Entire board is represented at the type level.

 To use this repo, first install the [Haskell Tool Stack](https://www.haskellstack.org).